 Most NNN leases give tenants the right to audit the landlord's CAM calculations.
 Most tenants never use it.
 Commercial tenant attorneys who regularly audit CAM charges routinely find overcharges — incorrect allocation of costs, inclusion of non-allowable expenses, management fee overages — that result in recoverable credits.

-If your lease includes an audit right, use it.
-Even once, in year two of a long lease.
-The exercise identifies whether your landlord's CAM calculations are accurate, and the finding — even if the overcharge is modest — tends to sharpen the landlord's accounting for the remainder of the term.
+Audit rights, when exercised, identify whether the landlord's CAM calculations are accurate.
+Even a single audit in year two of a long lease — and a finding of even modest overcharges — tends to sharpen the landlord's accounting for the remainder of the term.

-If your lease doesn't include an audit right, negotiate one in before signing.
-Request the right to audit CAM charges within 12 months of receiving the annual reconciliation statement, with any overcharges refunded within 30 days.
+Where leases lack an audit right entirely, negotiated versions commonly add one — typically the right to audit CAM charges within 12 months of receiving the annual reconciliation statement, with any overcharges refunded within 30 days.

 Multi-tenant buildings often include a gross-up provision in the CAM calculation.
 Here's what it does: if the building isn't fully occupied, the landlord calculates CAM charges as if it were — typically at 90–95% occupancy — and allocates those inflated costs across actual tenants.